kevinlawler/kerf1/README.md

  13. I want improved SQL support to make better sense of SQL errors
  14. I want to mix SQL and JSON

+**What is it?**

+Kerf is an embeddable database language for phones and tablets.
+It is not a replacement for row-stores like SQLite, it is a column-store designed to return results quickly on problems not suited for SQLite.
+In many respects Kerf is like Lua, though Kerf is specifically designed for vectors and database operations.
+Kerf is not Realm: Realm is designed to replace SQLite+CoreData with something easier; Kerf usually won't replace SQLite, it is a specialized tool designed to solve problems SQLite can't.
+You should be interested in Kerf if you are an iOS developer who has had to abandon features or implement workarounds because of database performance on the phone.
+Kerf is especially suited for numeric data like time-series, telemetry, and other kinds of measurements.

+**Why is it?**

+As a longtime iOS developer I've run into situation after situation where the performance of the phone and/or SQLite falls short of the feature or experience I want to build.
+Perhaps the first time this happened was shortly after the launch of the App Store.
+I had a small database of latitude and longitude coordinates I wanted to ship with the app, for various geolocation calculations, and I simply could not get queries to run fast enough on the phone.
+Either you had to wait on the phone to compute, or you had to wait on the phone to query a more powerful server for help.
+Either way the user was staring at a spinning throbber on the phone waiting, for a result that should've been simple to compute.
+These problems still happen all the time.
+Most recently the problem was strings: importing a collection of unique strings from a large spreadsheet would make SQLite crawl.
+These kinds of problems happen so frequently that people assume phones are incapable of solving many basic computational problems.
+People think phones are underpowered.
+In fact, mobile devices are powerful, provided you use them in the right way.
+The point of Kerf is to make it easy to use the existing powerful hardware in mobile devices without having to revert to writing low-level code.

 How to Install and Use the Kerf SDK/API Framework for iOS
 ---------------------------------------------------------